SimonDirckx/-pqraaa/README.md

 //fill F in some way...
 ```

-* After possibly rescaling the columns of F (application dependent, but unit norm for each column is usually a good idea), set tolerance, set max_degree and compute the qr-aaa approximation
+* After possibly rescaling the columns of F (application dependent, but unit norm for each column is usually a good idea), set tolerance, set max_degree, number of cores, whether to use qr (always true when n_cores>1) and compute the qr-aaa approximation
 ```
 QRAAA::infoType info;
 QRAAA::AAAopts opts;
 opts.tol = tol;
 opts.max_degree = 30;
+opts.qr = true;
+opts.n_cores = 1;
-auto repr_f=QRAAA::qr_aaa(F,Z,opts,info);
+auto repr_f=QRAAA::sv_aaa(F,Z,opts,info);
 ```
 * Optionally, output the info of the qr-aaa approximation
 ```